milanbrown/just-starting/README.md

  * [Say the Hard Thing](http://randsinrepose.com/archives/say-the-hard-thing/) - The article provides some good insights into how to deliver direct feedback, but also how to receive feedback
  * [Why You Should Stop Caring What Other People Think](https://waitbutwhy.com/2014/06/taming-mammoth-let-peoples-opinions-run-life.html) - Why it's important to not get caught up about what others think
  * [Maslow’s Hierarchy of Needs](https://medium.com/thrive-global/maslows-hierarchy-of-needs-5b021e203e34) - A brief intro to maslows hierarchy of needs
- * [Finding Happiness in a Busy Life — Make your bed every day](https://mbuswell.medium.com/finding-happiness-in-a-busy-life-make-your-bed-every-day-2c18e7daff3c) - A great article about one of the best speeches and books
+ * [Finding Happiness in a Busy Life — Make your bed every day](https://mbuswell.medium.com/finding-happiness-in-a-busy-life-make-your-bed-every-day-2c18e7daff3c) - A great article about one of the best speeches and books out there

 ## Newsletters